AdobeDocs/workfront.en/help/quicksilver/product-announcements/betas/canvas-dashboards-beta/canvas-dashboards-beta-information.md

 **Beta status**

-Canvas Dashboards is currently in a closed beta testing phase, and is therefore only available by invitation to specific customers.
+Canvas Dashboards is currently in a public beta testing phase, and is therefore subject to frequent changes.
+See below for instructions on how to enroll in the beta.

 ## Participate in the beta